davethehat/adventure/README.md

 * Saving the game

 ##TASK 6 (homework — advanced)
 If you are more familiar with JavaScript and coding in general: the game engine in main.js is quite obvious, but not as it stands particularly easy to extend with new commands and capabilities.
-How might you make it easier to add the functionality you;ve explored in Task 5.
+How might you make it easier to add the functionality you've explored in Task 5.